Kouroo/loggy/README.md

 ## How it works

 **Step 1 :**
-Create an account on loggy.kouroo.fr
+Create an account on logmanager.kouroo.fr
 Then, add the first website that you want to monitor and track all the logs.
 Enter the name of the website, the URL and the allowed IPs address and that's it !